AdnanImran/TradingBotTeam11/README.md

 **Pros:**
 - Robust - Good for solution spaces with multiple local optima
 - Is fastest algorithm of the 5 considered
-- Can be parallelized to improve speed further [*We could consider this if we have extra time to improve the project - Georgia*]
+- Can be parallelized to improve speed further
-- Beginner friendly [*Favourable as 40% of the group are new to AI - Georgia*]
+- Beginner friendly

 **Cons:**
 - No-one in the group wrote about this type of algorithm in assignment 1.
-- Highly dependent on the control parameters involved [*As our parameters are fairly self-contained, I don't think this is an issue - Georgia*]
+- Highly dependent on the control parameters involved

 #### 4.2  Differential Further Reading
 -  "Differential Evolution: A Survey and Analysis" by Tarik Eltaeib and Ausif Mahmood (2018) Access: https://www.mdpi.com/2076-3417/8/10/1945
 - "Quantitative Trading Machine Learning Using Differential Evolution Algorithm" by Napas Vinitnantharat; Narit Inchan; Thatthai Sakkumjorn; Kitsada Doungjitjaroen; Chukiat Worasucheep (2019) Access: https://ieeexplore.ieee.org/document/8864226 --> *DE used to optimize trading strategy, **contains some pseudocode** and results.
-Might be good reference for the report and implementation.
 Their conclusion was this method worked well when market was fluctuating or trending downward, but performed poorly when market was trending upward.*

 ### 5. Artificial Bee Colony (ABC)
 General framework of the algorithm